PAY IT FORWARD FRIDAY – with Author Bernadette Marie and her book “LOVE SONGS” GIVEAWAY!

 “What love song is your favorite and why?”

-This entry was posted on October 4, 2013 by Emily Guido-Author.
+This entry was posted on October 4, 2013 by THE LIGHT-BEARER SERIES author, Emily Guido.
 It was filed under FREE, GIVEAWAY, Snippet, Uncategorized and was tagged with Author Bernadette Marie, Books, Carrie Underwood, Contemporary Romance, Free, Free Stuff, Giveaway, Giveaways, iTunes, Jeep, Miranda Lambert, Nashville, Nashville Tennessee, Novels, Pay it Forward, Pay it Forward Friday, Romance Novel, Romance Novels, Warner.